invoke-ai/InvokeAI/docs/contributing/INVOCATIONS.md

     pass
 ```

 Perfect.
-Now let us create our custom inputs for our field.
-This is exactly
+Now let us create the properties for our field.
+This is similar to how
-similar how you created input fields for your Invocation.
-All the same rules
+you created input fields for your Invocation.
+All the same rules apply.
+Let us
-apply.
-Let us create four fields representing the _red(r)_, _blue(b)_,
+create four fields representing the _red(r)_, _blue(b)_, _green(g)_ and
-_green(g)_ and _alpha(a)_ channel of the color.
+_alpha(a)_ channel of the color.

+> Technically, the properties are _also_ called fields - but in this case, it
+> refers to a `pydantic` field.

 ```python
 class ColorField(BaseModel):